How to cook cabbage

 Put the cabbage leaves or shredded cabbage in a large pan and cover halfway with water.
 Bring to the boil and cook for 3-5 mins or until tender.
 To blanch (so they can be sautéed or fried later), cover with water and boil for 3 mins.
 Transfer the leaves to cold water to refresh.

 Best for: all types

 Shred the leaves from half a head of cabbage, removing any tough leaf stems.
-Heat 2 tbsp of vegetable oil in a wok, then add the cabbage and 2 sliced garlic cloves.
+Heat 2 tbsp vegetable oil in a wok, then add the cabbage and 2 sliced garlic cloves.
 Stir-fry until the cabbage starts to wilt then add 75ml vegetable stock.
 Cover and cook for 3 mins until just tender.

 Best for: red cabbage, white cabbage

-Finely slice 1 large onion and put it and 50g butter, or 50ml olive oil in a heavy-based, flameproof casserole dish.
-Fry the onion over a medium heat, stirring frequently, for about 5 mins.
+Finely slice 1 large onion and put it and 50g butter, or 50ml olive oil, in a heavy-based, flameproof casserole dish.
+Fry the onion over a medium heat, stirring frequently, for 5 mins.
 Cut the core from a 750g cabbage and finely slice the leaves.
-Add this to the casserole dish and toss everything together, cooking over a low heat while you peel and slice 1 apple.
+Add this to the casserole dish and toss everything together, cooking over a low heat, while you peel and slice 1 apple.
 Crush 1 tsp juniper and 1 tsp caraway seeds together, then add these and the apple slices to the pan.
 Season and pour in 500ml cider, red wine or water.
 Stir well and bring to a simmer, cover the dish and cook for 20 mins.

 Basic cabbage stir-fry recipe